econprofmath/starter-hugo-academic/content/project/SNACK/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Student Numeracy Assistance Centre (SNACK)"
-summary: "SNACK was founded in the Fall of 2021 by the Office of the Dean to support students enrolled in the Liberal Arts and Professional Studies (LA&amp;PS) develop their numeracy skills.
-Here, students enrolled in courses that involve math, stats, computer programming, and Excel can find helpful resources, skill-building workshops, and one-on-one peer tutoring &mdash; from basic functions and linear algebra, to complex statistics, tricky equations, calculus, and more, SNACK is ready to help.
-Our knowledgeable peer tutors are available online or in-person five days a week. "
+summary: "Robert McKeown is the first Academic Director of SNACK &mdash; the Student Numeracy Assistance Centre.
+Founded in the Fall of 2021 with financial support from the Office of the Dean, SNACK supports Liberal Arts and Professional Studies (LA&amp;PS) students to develop their numeracy skills.
+Students can find help with any of their courses that involve math, stats, computer programming, or Excel.
+Our Centre offers helpful resources, skill-building workshops, and one-on-one peer tutoring &mdash; from basic functions and linear algebra, to complex statistics, tricky equations, calculus, and more, SNACK is ready to help."
 authors: []
 tags: []
 categories: []
 date: 2022-04-01T12:42:41-04:00
+#Our knowledgeable peer tutors are available online or in-person five days a week.
 # Optional external URL for project (replaces project detail page).
 external_link: ""